wsaada19/nextjs-contentful-blog/README.md

+# About

-A blog and portfolio website build with Next.js and Contentful.
-I'm working on moving all of the personalized content to Contentful so this can be reused by anyone with your own Contentful environment.
+My blog and portfolio website built with Next.js and Contentful.
+I'm working on moving all of the personalized content to Contentful so this can be reused by anyone by substituting your own Contentful envrionment and data.

+## :zap: Running Locally

 For the application to run you'll need to add an API key and URL for Contentful.
 When testing and in QA/DEV environments you should use the [preview environment](https://www.contentful.com/developers/docs/references/content-preview-api/).
 For production environments you should use the [delivery API](https://www.contentful.com/developers/docs/references/content-delivery-api/).